breedx-splk/iguanodon/README.md

 tbd

+`$ k6 run -u 1 -i 3 k6/basic.js`

 # Ideas / Future

+* do a jfr recording
+* clean out the database between runs
+* use a real/external database (mysql or pg via docker)
 * test each different exporter in isolation
 * gh-pages for results
 * automation (maybe nightly?)